Get to Know Rahmbo

 18 things you need to know about Jon Rahm

-Jon Rahm was already one of the biggest stars in golf before his career-defining victory at the U.S. Open.
-The 26-year-old Spaniard’s birdie-birdie finish was the perfect punctuation mark on Rahm’s first major title.
+Jon Rahm was already one of the biggest stars in golf before his career-defining victory at the 2021 U.S. Open.
+The then-26-year-old Spaniard’s birdie-birdie finish was the perfect punctuation mark on Rahm’s first major title.

-You know Rahm for his elite off-the-tee game (second on tour); representing Europe at the 2018 Ryder Cup, where he defeated his idol, Tiger Woods, in Sunday singles; and maybe his on-course temper.
+You know Rahm for his elite off-the-tee game (he led the tour last season); representing Europe at multiple Ryder Cups, perhaps most notably in 2018, where he defeated his idol, Tiger Woods, in Sunday singles.
 But we bet you might not know these other 18 things about the first Spanish champion in U.S. Open history.

 Rahm credits the 1997 Ryder Cup as being huge for getting his family into golf.